Khoa-NT/Khoa-NT.github.io/content/posts/my-post/index.md

 date: '2025-10-04T18:37:33+09:00'                                             # sets the creation date

 ### Draft / publication control
-draft: false                                          # mark new posts as drafts by default
+draft: true                                          # mark new posts as drafts by default

 ### SEO / metadata
 description: ""                                       # short description or excerpt for meta tags